gpg/gpg4win/doc/README.en.txt

        - Run "gpg --card-status".

    * X.509 Telesec Netkey 3 card
-     Use Kleopatra to initializing your card:
+     Use Kleopatra to initialize your card:
      - Insert card.
-     - Click at the Kleopatra systemtray icon (or use the context menu of the systemtray icon and run the learn card command).
+     - Click on the flashing Kleopatra system tray icon (or use the context menu "smart card" of the system tray icon and run the "learn card" command directly).

    After finishing these steps your OpenPGP / X.509 certificate from your smart card is shown in Kleopatra under the tab "My certificates" (marked with a smart card icon).

 - Using the Outlook Plugin "GpgOL":

-  * You defintely should create copies of your old encrypted/signed emails, e.g. in the form of PST files.
+  * You defintely should create copies of your old encrypted/signed emails before installing GpgOL, e.g. in the form of PST files.

+  * For Outlook 2003/2007 only:
-  * Sending signed or encrypted messages via an Exchange based account does not yet work.
+    Sending signed or encrypted messages via an Exchange based account does not yet work.
     [see https://bugs.g10code.com/gnupg/issue1102]
-    (Please note: Using SMTP with GpgOL and Exchange seems to be work.)
+    (Please note, using SMTP with GpgOL and Exchange seems to be work.
+    Or use GpgOL with Outlook 2010/2013.)

+  * For Outlook 2003/2007 only:
-  * Encrypted E-Mails occuring un-encrypted on the email server: It can happen that parts of encrypted emails are copied to your email server (IMAP or MAPI) in un-encrypted/decrypted form when creating or viewing them.
+    Encrypted E-Mails occuring un-encrypted on the email server: It can happen that parts of encrypted emails are copied to your email server (IMAP or MAPI) in un-encrypted/decrypted form when creating or viewing them.
 Affected is the content of the email view window, thus usually the so-called email body.
 Attachments are not affected.
 Switching off the Outlook preview will lower the probability of this to happen, but not eliminate the issue.
-    A solution is being worked on.
+    Or use GpgOL with Outlook 2010/2013.

 4. Installation